Reduce the chaos (and turn down the volume) at your next pack meeting with these crowd-control tips.

 Be sure to have — and follow — a meeting agenda.
 Doing so keeps the meeting organized and efficient; presenters know when their turn at the mic is coming and how much time they have to talk.

-Lester takes his agenda one step further: He previews each meeting in his head, looking for “pain points” where boys are likely to get antsy.
+Lester takes his agenda one step further: He previews each meeting in his head, looking for “pain points” where kids are likely to get antsy.
 “I actually plan breakpoints in there,” he says.
-“Let the boys do a cheer.
+“Let the kids do a cheer.
 Have someone tell a joke.
 Maybe do a walk-on or a new applause.”

 A major pain point: leader announcements.
 Thornton recommends keeping those to a minimum and sharing most details via email or fliers.
 At the same time, he thinks some good does come from putting different people on stage.
 “We get changes in speakers, changes in vocal tone, and the movement associated with moving folks forward and back,” he says.